daisubc/ADCHEM2024/_pages/papers.md

 Two paper submissions are allowed per full registration, and one per student registration.

+We note that papers for IFAC events are supposed to be no longer than 6 pages, and the possibility to extend to up to 8 pages was announced due to a misunderstanding only.
+A one-time exception to allow papers with more than 6 pages has been granted by IFAC because this mistake was only spotted after all final submissions had been collected

 {% include /_info/important_dates.html %}

 ## Registration Fees